Toyota Corolla (E90): South Africa

 There were only two body styles sold in South Africa.
 The sixth-generation five-door hatchback that was made in South Africa was marketed as the Toyota Conquest.
 The four-door sedan was also available, but with "Corolla" badging.
 Production began in October 1988, with a 1.3 litre 53 kW "2E" engine or the 1.6 litre "4A-F" with 70 kW.
-The twin cam version of this was also sold, as the GLi Twin Cam for the hatchback and RSi for the sedan(4A-GE), with 100 kW.
+The twin cam version of this was also sold, as the GLi Twin Cam for the sedan and RSi for the hatchback (4A-GE), with 100 kW.
 It was also sold as a panel van called the Conquest Carri.
 The Conquest Carri was simply known as the Toyota Carri from 2000.